 When it's icy and forbidding out, you might consider staking out some of the best hot chocolate Paris has to offer.
 Unfortunately, the corner cafe isn't always advisable: it's common to be served up barely-warm water with chunks of undissolved industrial cocoa powder bobbing around.
 To add insult to injury, you may end up paying 4 or 5 Euros a pop for this poor man's chocolat chaud.

 The artisanal hot chocolate makers mentioned below are the real deal.
 They use high-grade cocoas, real milk (gasp!), and are often inventive with flavors.
-Without further ado, here's where to find some of the best hot chocolate in Paris.
+Without further ado, here's where to get warm and indulgent!

 Jean-Paul Hevin is already well-known as one of Paris' outstanding chocolate artisans.
 His main boutique on 231 Rue St. Honoré includes an upstairs restaurant, salon du thé and "Chocolate Bar" boasting a selection of inventive, often whimsical gourmet hot chocolates.
 Hevin invented a menu of hot cocoas for different hours of the day-- some energizing, others relaxing.
 My undisputed favorite is the 4pm "Aphrodisiac", with strong notes of ginger and spices.
 Still more exotic?
 Chocolat aux huitres (Chocolate with oyster), Chocolat a la carotte (carrot), or Chocolat zen with matcha green tea.
 For traditionalists, there's a selection of more classic recipes as well, using only high-grade chocolates.